 Goal 2.
-To develop sector strategies and a career pathways system for in-demand industries to prepare an educated and skilled workforce, including youth and other individuals with barriers to employment (which may include but are not limited to displaced homemakers; low-income individuals; Indians, Alaska Natives, and Native Hawaiians; individuals with disabilities, including youth who are individuals with disabilities; older individuals; ex-offenders; homeless individuals, or homeless children and youths; youth who are in or have aged out of the foster care system; individuals who are English language learners, individuals who have low levels of literacy, and individuals facing substantial cultural barriers; eligible migrant and seasonal farmworkers; individuals within 2 years of exhausting lifetime eligibility under the Temporary Assistance for Needy Families Program; single parents (including single pregnant women); and long-term unemployed individuals, Veterans, and unemployed workers, and any other populations to be identified by the State.
+To develop sector strategies and a career pathways system for in-demand industries to prepare an educated and skilled workforce, including youth and other individuals with barriers to employment (which may include but are not limited to displaced homemakers; low-income individuals; Indians, Alaska Natives, and Native Hawaiians; individuals with disabilities, including youth who are individuals with disabilities; older individuals; ex-offenders; homeless individuals, or homeless children and youths; youth who are in or have aged out of the foster care system; individuals who are English language learners, individuals who have low levels of literacy, and individuals within 2 years of exhausting lifetime eligibility under the Temporary Assistance for Needy Families Program; single parents (including single pregnant women); and long-term unemployed individuals, Veterans, and unemployed workers, and any other populations to be identified by the State.